Cenan-Alhassan/ml-specialization/README.txt

 - Course 1 > 5.
 Multiple linear regression with feature scaling and cost vs iteration monitoring

 A complete self-made linear regression model.
+Used to predict housing prices based on 4 attributes.
 Using pandas for data manipulation, numpy for linear algebra and matplotlib for plotting graphs.